carbon-language/carbon-lang/clang/docs/DataFlowSanitizerDesign.rst

 ------------------------------------

 An origin tracking trace is a list of chains.
-Each chain has a stack trace where the DFSan runtime records a label propapation, and a pointer to its previous chain.
+Each chain has a stack trace where the DFSan runtime records a label propagation, and a pointer to its previous chain.
 The very first chain does not point to any chain.

 Every four 4-bytes aligned application bytes share a 4-byte origin trace ID.
 A